Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 And if this was somehow to line the pockets of some super rich guy, he would find some way of creating a civic organization that got us all aligned around this.

-And so by my version of your conspiracy theory, it's just a sin of omission instead.
+And so by my version of your conspiracy theory, it's just a sin of omission.
+Instead, there is no great profit opportunity.

 And I think there's a standard economic and political logic to that.